tritonzk/ZeeplistCurator/README.md

 # ZeepkistRandomizer
 In an effort to create a game-mode for Zeepkist similar to RMC (random map challenge) from Trackmania and to make creating playlists less cumbersome, I created this Python script.
 The script searches the steam workshop using BeautifulSoup4 and downloads workshop items using SteamCMD.
-For a full list of planned functionality look at the bottom of this page.
+For a full list of planned functionality look [here](#planned-functionality).
 Not everything functions on Linux for now.
 I might make a Linux compatible version if there is a want for it.

 ## How to install/use
 *This script is created using Python3.11.
 It should function with any Python3 release*